sailing-yacht-research-foundation/developer-documentation/docs/syrf-devdocs/docs/guides/recipes/usetrackingapp.md

 #### Cons of creating an open regatta
 * Creating an open regatta is trivial in both the LivePing mobile app and syrf.io.
 Doing it programmatically may be a lot of work and bug fixing for little actual time savings.
 * Because open regattas allow anyone to send in tracks (including anonymous users), the SYRF player will have boats labeled "Anonymous" for any user who isn't logged in to their SYRF account (or those who don't have them) when they begin tracking.
+This can be mitigated by asking your users to create SYRF accounts ahead of time.
 * Because your bot user created the regatta, your bot user is the only user who can update the start line location.
 If you want to enable RC boat and pin tracking, you'll need to log in to LivePing using your bot user.
 Otherwise, you'll need to use your bot user to update the location of the startline.